spcourse/transformation/health-code-violations-1/10 HealthCode.md

 little differently too, so we'll need to do some conversions to ensure they match the names used in the business descriptions.
 The names appear to be in uppercase, so that'll definitely be something to fix.
-Also, it is probably a good idea to remove any nonalphabetic characters, as those are very likely to be used inconsistently in different data sources.
-Write a function called `clean_name()`, which takes a restaurant name, converts it to all lowercase and removes any nonalphabetic characters.
+Also, it is probably a good idea to remove any non-alphabetic characters, as those are very likely to be used inconsistently in different data sources.
+Write a function called `clean_name()`, which takes a restaurant name, converts it to all lowercase and removes any non-alphabetic characters.

-When merging in the inspection results with the review data, we'll be repeatedly be searching for a restaurant with a specific name, and not its `business_id`.
-So while doing these conversions, it would also be a good idea to restructure the dictionary containing the data so we can easily search based on the name of the restaurant.
-The *values* of this new dictionary should be the same as in the old dictionary, but the *keys* should the cleaned restaurant names, instead of the id's.
+When merging in the inspection results with the review data, we'll be repeatedly searching for a restaurant with a specific name, and not its `business_id`.
+So, while doing these conversions, it would also be a good idea to restructure the dictionary containing the data so we can easily search based on the name of the restaurant.
+The *values* of this new dictionary should be the same as in the old dictionary, but the *keys* should be the cleaned restaurant names, instead of the id's.
 Also, to clean up the data a little more, remove all restaurants that don't have any reviews, as they won't help answer our research question.
-Finally, add a new attribute `'inspections'`, containing an empty list, in each object, just like you did for the reviews, where all the inspection results can be merged into.
+Finally, add a new attribute `'inspections'`, containing an empty list in each object, just like you did for the reviews, that all the inspection results can be merged into.

 > #### Sidenote: Efficiency of transformations